Aircraft General Knowledge (AGK)

 The static port is an opening (mostly on the left side) that measures the static air pressure while in the air.
 The pressure it measures is displayed on your altitude indicator.

-This opening is placed at the opposite direction of incoming air, to truly measure static pressure.
+This opening is placed in a position where it is not directly facing the incoming airflow, so it can measure static pressure as accurately as possible.
 In some planes, this is integrated in the pitot-probe.

 When having problems with altitude or vertical speed (like in the winter), we have a second option of static air, the alternate static port/alternate air.
-This takes the air from the cabin, which is mostly at a higher altitude than it is really.
-(Around 100 feet higer than true altitude).
+This takes air from the cabin.
+Cabin pressure is often slightly lower than outside static pressure, so the altimeter can indicate higher than the true altitude.
+The exact correction must be found in the POH.

 Position error